Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 1. Normalization of the tone of nerve centers, activation of cortico-visceral relationships.

-3. Stimulation of trophic processes in order to speed up and complete scarring of the ulcer.
+3. Stimulation of trophic processes for the purpose of rapid and complete scarring of the ulcer.

 4. Prevention of congestion in the digestive tract.

-5. Normalization of the motor and secretory functions of the stomach and twelve duodenal ulcer.
+5. Normalization of the motor and secretory functions of the stomach and twelve duodenum.

-In 1 period static breathing exercises are used in the initial lying position with counting to oneself on inhalation and exhalation and simple gymnastic exercises for small and medium muscle groups with a small number of repetitions in combination with breathing and relaxation exercises.
+In 1st period They use static breathing exercises in the starting position lying down, counting silently while inhaling and exhaling, and simple gymnastic exercises for small and medium muscle groups with a small number of repetitions in combination with breathing and relaxation exercises.
 Exercises that increase intra-abdominal pressure are contraindicated.
 The duration of the lesson is 12-15 minutes.
 The pace is slow, the intensity is low.

-2 period begins with a significant improvement in the patient's condition and transferring him to the ward regime.
+2nd period begins when the patient’s condition significantly improves and he is transferred to the ward mode.

 Starting positions - lying, sitting, kneeling, standing.
-Exercises are used for all muscle groups, excluding the abdominal muscles (at the end of the period it is possible, but without straining, with a small number of repetitions), breathing exercises.
-The duration of the lesson is 15-20 minutes.
+Use exercises for all muscle groups, excluding the abdominal muscles (at the end of the period you can, but without straining, with a small number of repetitions), breathing exercises.
+The lesson time is 15-20 minutes.
 The pace is slow, the intensity is low.
 Classes are held 1-2 times a day.

-3 period- use exercises for all muscle groups with limited load on the muscles of the abdominal wall, exercises with objects (1-2 kg.), Coordination.
-The density of the lesson is medium, the duration is up to 30 minutes.
+3rd period– use exercises for all muscle groups with limited load on the muscles of the abdominal wall, exercises with objects (1.-2 kg.), for coordination.
+The density of the lesson is average, duration is up to 30 minutes.

-The volume and intensity of exercise therapy are increasing, the health path, walking, playing volleyball, skiing, skating, and swimming are widely used.
+The volume and intensity of exercise therapy classes are increasing, health paths, walking, playing volleyball, skiing, skating, and swimming are widely used.
 Lesson duration 30 minutes

-Procedures for general exposure are used from the first days of stay on inpatient treatment.
-Methods of local exposure are best applied on the 7-8th day, and in polyclinic conditions- in the stage of fading exacerbation.
+General impact procedures are used from the first days of stay on inpatient treatment.
+Local exposure methods are best used on days 7-8, and outpatient settings- in the stage of fading exacerbation.

-1. Galvanization by the method of galvanic collar according to Shcherbak.
-The current strength is from 6 to 12 mA, the exposure time starts from 6 and is adjusted to 16 minutes.
+1. Galvanization using the galvanic collar method according to Shcherbak.
+The current strength is from 6 to 12 mA, the exposure time starts from 6 and is increased to 16 minutes.
 The procedure is carried out daily, the course of treatment is 10 procedures.

-1. Amplipulse therapy for the stomach and duodenum.
+1. Amplipulse therapy on the stomach and duodenum.
 Current strength - 20-30 mA, daily or every other day.
 The course of treatment is 10-12 procedures.

-3. Intragastric electrophoresis no-shpy, aloe.
-The location of the electrodes is transverse: back, abdomen.
-Current strength 5-8 mA.
+3. Intragastric electrophoresis of no-shpa, aloe.
+The location of the electrodes is transverse: back, stomach.
+Current strength is 5-8 mA.
 Duration 20-30 minutes.
 The course of treatment is 10-12 procedures.

-4. Laser therapy with infrared laser radiation The technique is contact, scanning.
+4. Laser therapy with infrared laser radiation Contact, scanning technique.
 Pulse mode, frequency 50-80 Hz.
 Duration 10-12 minutes, daily.
 The course of treatment is 10-12 procedures.

 Page 17 of 18

-Medical examination and principles rehabilitation treatment patients with peptic ulcer at the stages of medical rehabilitation
+Clinical examination and principles rehabilitation treatment patients with peptic ulcer disease at the stages of medical rehabilitation

-Medical examination issues require deep study and improvement, because its traditional methods are ineffective and do not allow for a full-fledged early diagnosis of diseases, clearly identify groups of people for differentiated observation, and fully implement preventive and rehabilitation measures.
+Issues of medical examination require in-depth study and improvement, because its traditional methods are ineffective and do not allow for full-fledged early diagnosis of diseases, clearly identify groups of people for differentiated observation, and fully implement preventive and rehabilitation measures.

-The methodology for preparing and conducting preventive examinations under the general health screening program.
-Modern technical means make it possible to improve the diagnostic process, providing for the participation of a doctor only at the final stage - the stage of making a formed decision.
-This makes it possible to increase the efficiency of the work of the prevention department, to reduce the time of medical examination to a minimum.
+The methods of preparation and conduct need to be improved preventive examinations according to the program of general medical examination.
+Modern technical means make it possible to improve the diagnostic process by providing for the participation of the doctor only at the final stage - the stage of making a formed decision.
+This makes it possible to increase the efficiency of the prevention department and reduce the time of medical examination to a minimum.

-Together with E. I. Samsoi and co-authors (1986, 1988), M. Yu.
-Kolomoets, V. L. Tarallo (1989, 1990), we have improved the technique early diagnosis diseases of the digestive system, including peptic ulcer, using computers and automated systems.
-Diagnosis consists of two stages - non-specific and specific.
+We, together with E. I. Samsoi and co-authors (1986, 1988), M. Yu.
+Kolomoets, V. L. Tarallo (1989, 1990), have improved the technique early diagnosis diseases of the digestive system, including peptic ulcer, using computers and automated systems.
+Diagnostics consists of two stages - nonspecific and specific.

-At the first stage (non-specific) the primary expert review the health status of those undergoing medical examination with their division into two streams - healthy and subject to further examination.
-This stage is implemented by preliminary interviewing the population according to the indicative questionnaire (0-1) * in preparation for a preventive examination.
-The prophylactic patients, answering the questions of the indicative questionnaire (0-1), fill out the technological interview card (TKI-1).
-Then its machine processing is carried out, according to the results of which individuals of risk groups are distinguished according to the pathology of individual nosological units.
+At the first stage (nonspecific) the primary expert review health status of those being examined, dividing them into two streams - healthy and subject to further examination.
+This stage is implemented by preliminary interviewing the population using an indicative questionnaire (0-1) * in preparation for a preventive examination.
+Those undergoing clinical examination, answering the questions of the indicative questionnaire (0-1), fill out the technological interview map (TKI-1).
+Then it is machine processed, based on the results of which individuals at risk are identified according to the pathology of individual nosological units.

-* The indicative questionnaire is based on the anamnestic questionnaire "Complex of programs" ("Basic examination") for solving the problems of processing the results of mass dispensary screening examinations of the population using the micro-computer "Iskra-1256" of the RIVC of the Ministry of Health of Ukraine (1987) with the inclusion of specially developed methods for self-examination of the patient , additions and changes that ensure the conduct of mass self-interviewing of the population and filling out maps at home.
-The medical questionnaire is intended for territorial-district certification of the health of the population with the allocation of risk groups for diseases and lifestyle using a computer.
+*The indicative questionnaire is based on the anamnestic questionnaire “Complex of Programs” (“Basic Examination”) for solving the problems of processing the results of mass dispensary screening examinations of the population using the Iskra-1256 microcomputer of the Regional Computer Science Center of the Ministry of Health of Ukraine (1987) with the inclusion of specially developed methods of patient self-examination , additions and changes to ensure the conduct of mass self-interviewing of the population and filling out cards at home.
+The medical questionnaire is intended for territorial-district certification of population health, identifying risk groups for diseases and lifestyle using a computer.

-The issue of allocation of two streams of subjects (healthy and those in need of further examination) is decided on the basis of the conclusion of the computer on TKI-1 and the results of mandatory studies.
+The issue of identifying two streams of subjects (healthy and those in need of further examination) is decided on the basis of the computer conclusion on TKI-1 and the results of mandatory studies.

-Persons in need of additional examination are sent for further examination under screening targeted programs.
-One such program is the Targeted Mass Medical Examination Program. early detection common diseases of the digestive system (including peptic ulcer and pre-ulcerative conditions).
-Clinical patients according to a specialized questionnaire (0-2 "p") fill out the technological card TKI-2 "p", after which they are automatically processed according to the same principle.
-The computer suggests a probable
+Persons in need of further examination are referred for further examination according to targeted screening programs.
+One such program is the targeted mass medical examination program for early detection common diseases of the digestive system (including peptic ulcers and pre-ulcerative conditions).
+Those undergoing clinical examination according to a specialized questionnaire (0-2 “p”) fill out the technological map TKI-2 “p”, after which they are automatically processed according to the same principle.
+The computer assumes a probable

-diagnosis(s) and list additional methods studies of the digestive organs (laboratory, instrumental, radiological).
+diagnosis(ies) and list additional methods studies of the digestive organs (laboratory, instrumental, x-ray).
 The participation of the general practitioner of the prevention department is provided for at the final stage of the preventive examination - the stage of making a formed decision, determining the group for dispensary observation.
-During a preventive examination, a medical specialist is examined on the recommendation of a computer.
+During the preventive examination, the person undergoing medical examination, on the recommendation of the computer, is examined by specialist doctors.

-The questionnaires were tested by conducting preventive medical examinations of 4217 people.
-According to the results of machine processing, only 18.8% of the interviewees made a presumptive diagnosis of "healthy", the conclusion "needs further examination" - 80.9% (among them, 77% of those undergoing medical examinations needed consultations from therapeutic specialists).
-Analysis of the final results of preventive examinations showed that the computer gave a true positive response in 62.9% of cases, a true negative - in 29.1%, a false positive - in 2.4%, a false negative - in 5.8%.
+The questionnaires were tested through preventive medical examinations of 4217 people.
+According to the results of machine processing, a presumptive diagnosis of “healthy” was given to only 18.8% of those interviewed, the conclusion “needs further examination” was given to 80.9% (among them, 77% of those examined needed consultations with therapeutic specialists).
+Analysis of the final results of preventive examinations showed that the computer gave a true positive answer in 62.9% of cases, a true negative one in 29.1%, a false positive one in 2.4%, and a false negative one in 5.8%.

-When identifying gastroenterological pathology, the sensitivity of a specialized screening questionnaire turned out to be very high - 96.2% (with a predictive coefficient of the result of 0.9), because in specified percentage cases, the machine gives the correct answer with a positive decision “sick”.
+When identifying gastroenterological pathology, the sensitivity of a specialized screening questionnaire turned out to be very high - 96.2% (with a result prediction coefficient of 0.9), because in specified percentage cases, the machine gives the correct answer if the decision is positive, “sick.”
 At the same time, with a negative answer, the error is 15.6% (with a prediction coefficient of 0.9).
-As a result, the coefficient of conformity of the diagnostic conclusion is 92.1%, t. out of 100 people, in 8, the decision of the computer to identify gastroenterological pathology based on the survey data may be incorrect.
+As a result, the compliance rate of the diagnostic conclusion is 92.1%, i.e. Out of 100 people, in 8 cases the computer decision to identify gastroenterological pathology based on survey data may be incorrect.

-The data presented are convincing high degree reliability of the developed criteria and allow us to recommend a specialized questionnaire for widespread use in screening target program at the stage of preparation for a preventive medical examination.
+The data presented convinces us of high degree reliability of the developed criteria and allow us to recommend a specialized questionnaire for widespread use in screening target program at the stage of preparation for a preventive medical examination.

-As you know, the order of the Ministry of Health of the USSR No. 770 dated May 30, 1986 provides for the allocation of three dispensary groups: healthy (DO; prophylactically healthy (Dg); patients in need of treatment (Dz).
-Our experience shows that, in relation to patients with peptic ulcer, their with pre-ulcerative conditions, as well as to persons with risk factors for the occurrence of these diseases, a more differentiated division of those undergoing medical examination into the second and third health groups is justified (in each of them it is advisable to distinguish 3 subgroups) in order to ensure differentiated approach to preventive and curative measures.
+As is known, the order of the USSR Ministry of Health No. 770 dated May 30, 1986 provides for the identification of three dispensary groups: healthy (DO; preventively healthy (Dg); patients in need of treatment (Dz).
+Our experience shows that in relation to patients with peptic ulcer disease, their with pre-ulcerative conditions, as well as for persons with risk factors for the occurrence of these diseases, a more differentiated division of those undergoing medical examination into the second and third health groups is justified (in each of them it is advisable to distinguish 3 subgroups) in order to ensure differentiated approach to carry out preventive and therapeutic measures.

-On - increased attention (persons who do not complain, without deviations from the norm according to the results of additional studies, but exposed to risk factors);
+On - increased attention (persons who do not have complaints, without deviations from the norm according to the results of additional studies, but are exposed to risk factors);

-II b - persons with latent current pre-ulcerative conditions (no complaints, but having deviations from the norm in additional studies);
+II b - persons with latent current pre-ulcerative conditions (without complaints, but having deviations from the norm during additional studies);

-c - patients with obvious pre-ulcerative conditions, peptic ulcer who do not need treatment.
+c - patients with obvious pre-ulcerative conditions, peptic ulcer disease, who do not need treatment.

 group:

-III b - patients with uncomplicated peptic ulcer in need of treatment;
+III b - patients with uncomplicated peptic ulcer disease in need of treatment;

 III c - patients with severe peptic ulcer disease, complications and (or) concomitant diseases.

-Peptic ulcer is one of the diseases in the fight against which preventive rehabilitation measures are of decisive importance.
+Peptic ulcer disease is one of the diseases in the fight against which preventive rehabilitation measures are crucial.

-Without belittling the importance of the inpatient stage of treatment, it should be recognized that it is possible to achieve a stable and long-term remission, to prevent the recurrence of peptic ulcer disease through a long (at least 2 years) and successive restorative staged treatment of the patient after discharge from the hospital.
+Without detracting from the importance of the inpatient stage of treatment, it should be recognized that it is possible to achieve stable and long-term remission and prevent recurrence of peptic ulcer disease through long-term (at least 2 years) and continuous restorative stage treatment of the patient after discharge from the hospital.
 This is evidenced by our own research and the work of a number of authors (E. I. Samson, 1979; P. Ya.
 Grigoriev, 1986; G. A. Serebrina, 1989, etc.).

-We distinguish the following stages of post-hospital rehabilitation treatment of patients with peptic ulcer:
+We highlight the following stages of post-hospital rehabilitation treatment of patients with peptic ulcer:

-a rehabilitation department for gastroenterological patients of a hospital for rehabilitation treatment (usually in a suburban area using natural healing factors);
+rehabilitation department for gastroenterological patients at a hospital for rehabilitation treatment (usually in a suburban area using natural healing factors);

-a polyclinic (including a day hospital of a polyclinic, a department or an office for rehabilitation treatment of a polyclinic or a rehabilitation center at a polyclinic);
+polyclinic (including a day hospital of a polyclinic, department or rehabilitation treatment room of a polyclinic or a rehabilitation center at a polyclinic);

 Spa treatment.

-We combine all of the above stages of post-hospital rehabilitation treatment in the period of late rehabilitation, and in general, the process of medical rehabilitation can be divided into three periods:
+We combine all of the above stages of post-hospital rehabilitation treatment into the period of late rehabilitation, and in general the process of medical rehabilitation can be divided into three periods:

 - early rehabilitation (timely diagnosis in the clinic, early intensive treatment);

-In the system of medical rehabilitation of patients with peptic ulcer, the polyclinic stage plays a decisive role, since it is in the polyclinic that continuous, consistent monitoring and treatment of the patient is carried out for a long time, and the continuity of rehabilitation is ensured.
-The effectiveness of the rehabilitation of patients in the clinic is due to the complex effect of various means and methods of rehabilitation treatment, including therapeutic nutrition, herbal and physiotherapy, acupuncture, exercise therapy, balneotherapy, psychotherapy with very restrained, maximally differentiated and adequate pharmacotherapy (E. I. Samson, M Yu.
+In the system of medical rehabilitation of patients with peptic ulcer disease, the outpatient stage plays a decisive role, since it is in the outpatient clinic that continuous, consistent observation and treatment of the patient is carried out over a long period of time, and continuity of rehabilitation is ensured.
+The effectiveness of rehabilitation of patients in the clinic is due to the complex influence of various means and methods of restorative treatment, including therapeutic nutrition, herbal and physiotherapy, acupuncture, exercise therapy, balneotherapy, psychotherapy with very restrained, maximally differentiated and adequate pharmacotherapy (E. I. Samson, M Yu.
 Kolomoets, 1985; M, Yu.
 Kolomoets et al., 1988, etc.).

-A correct assessment of the role and significance of the outpatient stage in the rehabilitation treatment of patients has contributed to the further improvement in recent years of the organizational forms of rehabilitation of patients at the outpatient stage (OP Shchepin, 990).
-One of them is a polyclinic day hospital (DSP).
-An analysis of our observations on day hospitals at the polyclinics of the Central Republican Clinical Hospital of the Minsk region of Kiev, the polyclinic of the 3rd city hospital of Chernivtsi, as well as the data of A. M. Lushpa (1987), B. V. Zhalkovsky, L. I. Leibman (1990) show that that DSP is most effectively used for the rehabilitation of gastroenterological patients, constituting 70-80% of the total number of patients treated.
-Among patients with diseases of the digestive system, about half were patients with peptic ulcer.
-Based on the experience of the DSP, we determined the indications for referring patients with peptic ulcer to a day hospital.
+A correct assessment of the role and significance of the outpatient stage in the rehabilitation treatment of patients has contributed to the further improvement in recent years of organizational forms of rehabilitation of patients at the outpatient stage (O. P. Shchepin, 990).
+One of them is the day hospital of the clinic (DSP).
+Analysis of our observations on day hospitals at the clinics of the Central Regional Clinical Hospital of the Minsk district of Kiev, the clinic of the 3rd city hospital of Chernivtsi, as well as data from A. M. Lushpa (1987), B. V. Zhalkovsky, L. I. Leibman (1990) show that DSP is most effectively used for the rehabilitation of gastroenterological patients, who make up 70-80% of the total number of patients treated.
+Among patients with diseases of the digestive system, about half were patients with peptic ulcer disease.
+Based on the experience of the DSP, we determined the indications for referring patients with peptic ulcer disease to a day hospital.
 These include:

-Uncomplicated peptic ulcer in the presence of a peptic ulcer 2 weeks after the start of treatment in a hospital after relief of pain.
+Uncomplicated peptic ulcer in the presence of a peptic ulcer 2 weeks after the start of treatment in a hospital after pain relief.

-Exacerbation of uncomplicated peptic ulcer disease without a peptic ulcer (from the beginning of an exacerbation), bypassing the stationary stage.
+Exacerbation of uncomplicated peptic ulcer without ulcerative defect (from the beginning of exacerbation), bypassing the inpatient stage.

-Long-term non-scarring ulcers in the absence of complications 3-4 weeks after the start of inpatient treatment.
+Long-term non-scarring ulcers in the absence of complications 3-4 weeks after the start of hospital treatment.

-Due to the rather long stay of patients in the DSP during the day (6-7 hours), we consider it appropriate to organize one or two meals a day (diet No. 1) in the DSP.
+Due to the rather long stay of patients in the emergency room during the day (6-7 hours), we consider it advisable to organize one or two meals a day in the emergency room (diet No. 1).

-The duration of treatment of patients with peptic ulcer at various stages of medical rehabilitation depends on the severity of the course, the presence of complications and concomitant diseases, and a number of other clinical features in a particular patient.
-At the same time, our many years of experience allows us to recommend the following terms as optimal: in a hospital - 20-30 days (or 14 days, followed by referral of the patient to a day hospital or a rehabilitation department for gastroenterological patients of a rehabilitation treatment hospital); in the rehabilitation department of a rehabilitation treatment hospital - 14 days; V day hospital- from 14 to 20 days; in the rehabilitation department of a polyclinic or rehabilitation center at the clinic - 14 days; in a sanatorium-dispensary - 24 days; in a sanatorium in a resort - 24-26 days.
+The duration of treatment for patients with peptic ulcer disease at various stages of medical rehabilitation depends on the severity of the course, the presence of complications and concomitant diseases and a number of other clinical features in a particular patient.
+At the same time, our many years of experience allows us to recommend the following terms as optimal: in the hospital - 20-30 days (or 14 days with subsequent referral of the patient to a day hospital or rehabilitation department for gastroenterological patients at a rehabilitation hospital); in the rehabilitation department of a rehabilitation hospital - 14 days; V day hospital- from 14 to 20 days; in the rehabilitation treatment department of the clinic or rehabilitation center at the clinic - 14 days; in a sanatorium - 24 days; in a sanatorium at a resort - 24-26 days.

-In general, prolonged treatment should be continued for at least 2 years in the absence of new exacerbations and relapses.
-Practically healthy patient can be considered in those cases if within 5 years he had no exacerbations and relapses of peptic ulcer.
+In general, prolonged treatment should continue for at least 2 years in the absence of new exacerbations and relapses.
+Practically healthy patient can be considered in cases where for 5 years he has not had exacerbations or relapses of peptic ulcer disease.

-In conclusion, it should be noted that the problem of treating peptic ulcer goes far beyond the scope of medicine and is a socio-economic problem that requires the implementation of a set of measures on a nationwide scale, creating conditions for reducing psychogenic factors, normal nutrition, hygiene conditions work, life, rest.
+In conclusion, it should be noted that the problem of treating peptic ulcer disease goes far beyond the scope of medicine and is a socio-economic problem that requires the implementation of a set of measures on a national scale, creating conditions for reducing psychogenic factors, normal nutrition, hygienic conditions work, life, rest.

 Introduction